13 min read

 PPU is a revenue model from which a startup can benefit and can also seem attractive to potential customers.

-77% of customers face difficulty in their purchasing decision.
+77% of customers face difficulty in their purchasing decisions.
 The main reason for this is uncertainty about whether the features of the product/service will satisfy their needs.
 A PPU-based model will remove purchasing doubt from the equation.
 Because rather than buying the product, the customers are leasing it.

 Under this model, the business has ownership, and customers only pay for the usage.
 A simple example of this model can be laundromats.
 It is commonly used by cloud-based, telecom, and credit card services.